-Lake Havasu City's current Procurement Code will be followed as long as it's the same or more restrictive than Arizona Department of Housing's Procurement, Contracts & Acquisition Handbook.
+The City's current Procurement Code will be followed as long as it is the same or more restrictive than Arizona Department of Housing's Procurement, Contracts & Acquisition Handbook.
 The Grants Administrator keeps an updated list of qualified (non-barred, license/bond verified with Registrar and Insurance) contractors, who are notified in writing via email of any bid invitation.